 Downloads though – the future they are not.
 We know their sales are trending downward.
 Although their official position is one of delivery method impartiality, MQA probably aren’t betting the farm on HDTracks or Qobuz selling their wares.

 Readers who don’t want to buy their music again, I suspect Bob Stuart hears you.
 He probably doesn’t want you to buy it all over again either.
 Stuart’s making his money elsewhere – at the studio level, at the DAC hardware level and (probably, eventually) at the cloud streaming level.

 The way I see it, MQA’s future proliferation will be made (or broken) by streaming service adoption.
 And right now that means Tidal.
 The immediate and face-slappingly-obvious benefit of MQA to Jay-Z’s company is the ability to stream hi-res content in Redbook-sized containers.
 “Babylon Sisters” 24bit/96kHz file size is halved once encoded to MQA: 131.6Mb to 73.6Mb.
 The Ravel piece goes from 221.3Mb (as 24bit/192kHz) down to 62.6Mb (as MQA).

 Another benefit for Tidal is the need to archive/stream only one file.
-MQA will only unfold according the maximum sample rate handling of the MQA-enabled DAC and will playback just fine on a normal DAC.
+MQA will only unfold according to the maximum sample rate handling of the MQA-enabled DAC and will play back just fine on a normal DAC.